julianflowers/bertplot/R/tutorials/connecting-to-dbs/connecting-to-dbs.md

 dbGetQuery(connection, 'select * from table')
 ```

-When you're done, you can disconnect with `dbDisconnect` function
+When you're done, you can and *should* disconnect with `dbDisconnect` function.

 ```r